rljacobson/lorislib/README.md

 > [Variadic equational matching in associative and commutative theories](http://www3.risc.jku.at/publications/download/risc_6260/variadic-equational-matching-jsc-final-with-mma-versions.pdf)_,
 > Journal of Symbolic Computation, vol 106, 2021, p.
 78-109

+See the front end [Loris](https://github.com/rljacobson/loris) for more details.

 # The Algorithm

 We implement algorithms **LM** (_Linear Matching_) and **LM**$_{\text{S}}$ (_Linear Matching with